 8. Incentivize Abandoned Carts

-To rescue abandoned carts, offer a discount or free add-on product to customers who’ve waiting to purchase for more than 24 hours.
+To rescue abandoned carts, offer a discount or free add-on product to customers who’ve been waiting to purchase for more than 24 hours.
 Adding an extra incentive will help them make their decision and create loyalty moving forward.

 9. Strengthen Your Connections with Customers